1 cup sugar

 6 (1-ounce) squares bittersweet baking chocolate

-Combine sugar and 1/2 cup butter in large bowl.
+Combine sugar and 1/2 cup butter in bowl.
 Beat on medium speed, scraping bowl often, until creamy.
-Add egg, mascarpone cheese and almond extract; continue beating until well mixed.
-Reduce speed to low; add flour, baking powder and salt.
-Beat until well mixed.
+Add egg, mascarpone cheese and almond flavoring; continue beating until well mixed.
+Add flour, baking powder and salt; beat at low speed until well mixed.

 Divide dough in half.
+Shape each into disk; flatten slightly.
 Wrap each half in plastic food wrap.
-Refrigerate until firm (at least 2 hours).
+Refrigerate 2 hours or until firm.

 Heat oven to 375°F.